IamUSER/Wunderground-PWS-Monitor/README.md

-# Enhanced Personal Weather Station Monitor
+# Enhanced Personal Weather Station Monitor for Weather Underground PWS

 A real-time weather monitoring tool with htop-like interface, colorized displays, and inline historical trend graphs optimized for small terminal windows.

+Requires a Weather Underground compatible Personal Weather Station.
+(Such as the AcuRite Iris)

 ## ✨ Key Features